 The Charterhouse reached its heyday under Prior Vincent (von Aggsbach, 1435-48, died 1464).
-After his office as Prior he devoted himself to writing, which mainly concerned mystical theology and the Council problem, not to the joy of his Prior, by the way.
+After his function as Prior he devoted himself to writing, which mainly concerned mystical theology and the Council problem - not to the joy of his Prior, by the way.
 He was a friend of church and monastery reform and supported the Council of Basel.

 Inner courtyard of the Carthusian house

 Opposite the Charterhouse stands this Saint Nepomuk.
-He will gladly be included in my
+He is gladly included in my

 After a short stretch of road the trail leads again into the Dunkelsteiner forest.